iKenndac/Blog/source/_posts/2012-05-19-how-to-win-at-cycling-for-fun.markdown

 This wasn't the original plan — I was going to get a FitBit and use the Personal Trainer feature to slowly build up the amount of walking and exercise I do to improve fitness.
 I did get a FitBit and while I really enjoy having it, my use for it now is simply to motivate me to walk where before I might take the lift or an escalator.

-What's happened is that a side-note in my original blog post ("*…as well as trying my hardest to cycle more.*") has become a rekindled love of mine — I'm cycling multiple times a week and am having a ton of fun doing it, almost to the point where I forgot about the original plan to go snowboarding.
+What's happened is that a side-note in my original blog post ("*…as well as trying my hardest to cycle more.*") has become a rekindled love of mine — I'm cycling multiple times a week and am having a ton of fun doing it, almost to the point where I forgot about the original plan to go snowboarding!

 ## Tips: Cycling For Fun ##